ronanokane/StopLimitChain/README.md

 Replace lines two and four with your API key and secret key.

+Run "./updatehwclock.sh" to ensure your clock is properly in sync.

 Usage: ./orderTrigger2Step.sh \<OPERATION\> \<TICKER_SYMBOL\> <TRIGGER_PRICE> <STEP1_SYMBOL> <STEP2_SYMBOL> <PERCENTAGE_WALLET_USDC>

 There is four operations